 - To witness the thrilling descent into one of the most dangerous airports on Earth, i.e., Lukla Airport.

 - To explore the UNESCO world heritage site Sagarmatha National Park

 - Feel the magnitude of the world’s tallest mountain as you stand at its foot and gaze up at it.

 - Namche Bazaar, a classic mountain town, is fun to look around at your own pace.

-If you are planning to visit EBC but wondering about the best season to trek Everest base camp, then don’t worry.
+If you are planning to visit EBC but wondering about the best season to trek Everest base camp, don’t worry.
 We will tell you everything in detail.

 Watching the forecast before setting out on the Trek to Base Camp is crucial.
 The weather on Mt.
 Everest is difficult to predict, but you can check the current conditions before coming to the EBC trek.